 So what is Aruba’s National Anthem and Flag Day all about?

-Later, on January 1, 1986, Aruba at last obtained its “Status Aparte”, making the island an autonomous country within the Kingdom of the Netherlands, thanks to the leading guidance and tireless efforts by our local hero, Gilberto Francois ‘Betico’ Croes.
+On January 1, 1986, Aruba officially achieved “Status Aparte,” becoming an autonomous country within the Kingdom of the Netherlands.
+This milestone was made possible through the visionary leadership and unwavering dedication of our local hero, Gilberto Francois ‘Betico’ Croes.

-On Anthem & Flag Day, also known as “Aruba Day”, the island will display Aruba’s beautiful colors with great pride, attend traditional activities & events, and of course, indulge in plenty of delicious local food!
+On Anthem & Flag Day, also known as “Aruba Day,” the island comes alive with vibrant displays of Aruba’s colors, traditional festivities, and cultural events.
+And of course, no celebration is complete without indulging in plenty of delicious local cuisine!
 View some of the activities and dining specials offered on this special day.

 Aruba’s Flag

-Aruba’s flag is a light blue field with two horizontal yellow lines, a red star and white border.
-Did you know the four colors of the flag each have a special significance to Aruba?
+Aruba’s flag features a light blue field with two horizontal yellow stripes, a red star, and a white border.
+Did you know that each of the four colors of the flag holds special significance for Aruba?

-The blue represents the beautiful and alluring sea that surrounds our happy little island.
-We like to refer to this shade of blue as the one and only, “Aruba blue”, our favorite kind!
+The blue color symbolizes the beautiful and alluring sea surrounding our happy little island.
+We affectionately refer to this shade of blue as “Aruba blue,” our favorite!

 Red is for the ancient industry of Brazil Wood and the great love each Aruban has for the country.
 The red also stands for a more somber reason: it is a tribute to Aruba’s first inhabitants, an ode to the native people of Aruba, the Caquetio Indians, whose blood was shed in the Rooi Frances for the freedom of Aruba during Colonial times.

-The white symbolizes the soft powdery white-sand beaches, as well as the purity of the hearts of Aruba’s people who strive for justice, order, and liberty.
+The white symbolizes the powdery white-sand beaches and the purity of Aruba’s people’s hearts, who strive for justice, order, and liberty.

 The Symbols